In short, Google Crisis Map was quite an old project used for creating and sharing custom maps.

 Turns out we added a user with the ID

 123457 as a member to our project.
-If we open the Members page once again, we can see this user is added to the members list, including with their email address.
+If we open the Members page once again, we can see this user is added to the members list, including their email address.

 This means just by changing the ID in the request when saving the project’s members, we are able to get this user’s email address just by knowing their ID.

 So how do we get users’ IDs then?
-It’s easy—the first registered user has the ID
+It’s easy — the first registered user has the ID

 0, the second user has ID

 Since the IDs are incremental, we can easily get the email address of every registered user on Google Crisis Map just by adding each ID as a member of the project using this form.
+This is known as IDOR.

 The latest ID was around